premprabhat/test/Example.md

 curl -k https://<ip_dns>/index.html
 ```

 NOTE: If you want you can create a new file in /usr/share/nginx/html folder in upstream instances.
+Then restart the nginx on upstreams and RP/APIGW if running before file creation

 [<-- Return to Learning Path](/content/en/cloud/clair/#sections)